Guderian2nd/TrueHistoryAI/AI Rules.md

 IF BuildingProdResource is Gold AND (Gold is GoldHigh OR NeedGold is Low) THEN BuildResourceBuilding is Low

-IF BuildingProdResource is Gold AND (Gold is GoldVeryHigh OR NeedGold is VeryL) THEN BuildResourceBuilding is VeryLow
+IF BuildingProdResource is Gold AND (Gold is GoldVeryHigh OR NeedGold is VeryLow) THEN BuildResourceBuilding is VeryLow

 .